-The Organization of Iranian-American communities (OIAC-US) works to promote human rights and democratic freedoms for the people of Iran.
+The Iranian-American community of Arizona works to promote human rights and democratic freedoms for the people of Iran.
 This includes advocating for a democratic secular government in Iran, founded on respect for human rights, religious tolerance, and equality among all citizens.

 IACAZ does not support a foreign war, nor does it support an appeasement policy towards Iran.
 Our goal is to promote a third option in dealing with the Iran, one which supports the Iranian people’s struggle for democratic change.
 We hope to serve as a platform and resource for Iranian-Americans working on human rights issues and standing in solidarity with the Iranian people for democratic change in Iran.

 Iranian American community of Arizona, supports a secular, democratic, non-nuclear republic in Iran.
 After fleeing Iran’s barbaric theocracy, thousands of our Iranian-American compatriots built new lives here in the United States, and gained a personal appreciation for the profound virtues of democracy, individual liberty, and freedom of conscience as enshrined in the United States Constitution.

 No version, form, or faction of the current regime represents the Iranian people or their democratic aspirations.
 The current regime must therefore be replaced in its entirety: by the people of Iran and their organized resistance.

 Fleeing from the barbaric theocracy in their homeland, Iranian-Americans have successfully established themselves in the United States, enjoying professional, scientific, and financial prosperity.
 Iranian-Americans have benefited from long held virtues that have been enablers of their success in America and motivate their continued interest in their homeland’s disposition.